How to behave at outdoor markets & craft shows

 Read on for helpful tips that will make your next trip to the farmer's market, art fair or craft show a resounding success.
 Oh, and of course we have to stipulate: these are Toronto rules.
 If you're buying rugs at an outdoor stall in Marrakesh, please feel free to consult their particular guidelines!

 2. Ditch the poker face.
 It's always unnerving when someone comes up to your booth and refuses to make eye contact or crack a smile, but simply stares expressionlessly at your products while picking them up, touching them and handling them.
 We get it: you're trying not to show too much interest because you're afraid of being "sold" on something or feeling like you have to buy something because you have been friendly with the vendor.
+Maybe you're trying not to laugh at products you aren't attracted to.
 But if the vendor asks you basic questions like "Do you collect these?" or "Have you been to the market before?" or "Nice day, isn't it?" it's kind of impolite to remain totally silent!
 It's okay to smile briefly and say you'll be back.
 We know you won't, but that's fine, that's how it goes.

 3. Be careful of your kids.
 Many times I have had to defend a display from roving children - and I make child-friendly products, so we actually encourage children to look at them, smell them, and use the testers, but there are limits.
 If you aren't watching your kids and they're wrecking a carefully crafted display, the vendor is going to have to pick up the pieces.
 And not all of them love children as much as I do :)

 4. Ask questions.
 If you aren't sure of something - where or how something was made, what's in it, whether it's certified organic, what makes it different from something you already have or have heard of - please ask.
 Crafters and artisans have a story to tell and we love to tell it.
 Don't be shy to ask questions, and don't make assumptions about a product.
-For example, people often assume that SaltZ&Co uses a synthetic fragrance in our Hands Up Vanilla Cranberry Hand Butter because it smells so sweet, but actually, that's a blend of essential oils and 100% natural extracts.
+For example, people often assume that SaltZ&Co uses a synthetic fragrance in our Sweet Caroline Massage Bars because they smell so sweet, but actually, that's a blend of essential oils and 100% natural extracts.
 We aren't above carefully sourced, phthalate-free synthetic fragrances, but we'll tell ya!

-5. Bring your credit (not debit) cards and cash.
-Many vendors in Toronto do not take debit, because the initial fee for the unit is higher and the service is only newly available.
-Don't assume you can use your debit card like you would at every bricks and mortar store, but that doesn't mean you have to resort to a primitive barter system - all vendors accept cold, hard cash (preferably small bills!) and most accept credit cards.
-It's just the bank card that could be tricky.
+5. Bring your credit and debit cards, but we do take cash.
+Many vendors in Toronto didn't used to take debit, because the initial fee for the unit is higher and the service is a fairly recent development, but most vendors now have a tap unit.
+Don't automatically assume you can use your debit card like you would at every bricks and mortar store, but the vast majority do take credit.
+A market doesn't mean you have to resort to a primitive barter system - all vendors accept cold, hard cash (preferably small bills!)
+If you bring fifties and hundreds, be prepared to visit more than one vendor to get change.

 6. Don't attempt to bargain someone down.
 If your request is good natured and realistic, bargaining is usually acceptable - but when the vendor says it's not, don't press the issue.
 Most vendors price their products fairly for the work and expenses involved.
 Before I owned a business making small batch bath and skin care products, I didn't fully appreciate what was involved in making products, bringing them to market, and all the steps in between.
 The barriers can be enormous and the effort involved, astronomical.
 The price may seem high to you, but it might have taken hours to sew, paint, craft and package that item by hand, so don't expect to drive a hard bargain without upsetting or insulting vendors.
 If you're on a tight budget, take a look around the market first to get an idea of pricing and narrow down what you might want to purchase, rather than assuming you can haggle bargain basement deals for quality handmade goods.